BESTSELLER/dependabot-circleci/README.md

   - github_username # for a single user
   - org/team_name # for a whole team (nested teams is the same syntax org/team_name)
 target-branch: main
-directory: "/.circleci" # Folder where the circleci config files are located
+directory: "/.circleci/config.yml" # Folder where the circleci config files are located
 schedule: "monthly" # Options are (daily, weekly, monthly)

 ```

+dependabot-circleci will recursively scan all the files and folders in the directory specified in the `directory` field for CircleCI config files.
+If it finds any outdated dependencies, it will raise pull requests against the target branch specified in the `target-branch` field. dependabot-circleci will scan a maximum of 100 entities(folders or yaml/yml files).

 ---
 <br/>